-An AAVP is valid for a maximum of two years to the end of the AAVP cycle
+An AAP is valid for two years from the date of issue.

 Displaying AAP's

 The permit shall be displayed visibly at all times while airside.

 Driving Licence Requirements

 To drive airside at Cork Airport, the minimum licence required by Cork Airport Management is a Class B driving licence, as issued by the Department of the Environment or by the Transport Department of the relevant country in the European Union.
 Provisional licences are not acceptable.